qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

   When a query is selected, the full query is displayed in the lower part of the dialog.
   You can interact with the text, copying all or part of it.

-* As previously seen, queries can be saved as an :file:`.sql` file stored on disk.
+* As previously mentioned, queries can be saved as an :file:`.sql` file stored on disk.
   Using the |storedqueries| :sup:`Store Current Query` button, they can also be stored:

   * In the active :guilabel:`User Profile`, in the associated :file:`QGIS3.ini` file,